Installing Web SDK

 What's Included in This Demo

-The repository contains three demo applications, all powered by the Perso Interactive Web SDK:
+The repository contains four demo applications, all powered by the Perso Interactive Web SDK:

 DemoDescription